git-pull/website/code_explorer/django-vs-flask-2017.rst

 ------------------

 Django's :doc:`settings <django:topics/settings>` are stored in a python file.
-This means that the Django configuration can include any python code.
+This means that the Django configuration can include any python code, including accessing environment variables, importing other modules, checking if a file exists, lists, tuples, arrays, and dicts.

 To run a command or launch a server with django, you must set the `environment variable`_ for ``DJANGO_SETTINGS_MODULE``.